Skip to main content

 Running your test cases is important as it tells you if the application you are testing is working as expected.

-In TestCollab, you can run your test cases from Run page.
+In TestCollab, you can run your test cases using Run now button on test plan summary or test plan test cases page.

 Test Cases List